Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Preparing documents in Italy

-Through a representative or personally.
-Renting accommodation, obtaining ospitalita, registering at the Chamber of Commerce, obtaining Nulla Osta with questura validation.
+Through a representative or in person.
+Rent accommodation, obtain ospitalita, register with the Chamber of Commerce, obtain the Nulla Osta authenticated by the Questura.

-Key documents: rental contract (not a booking!), power of attorney for the representative, dichiarazione di ospitalita, idoneita abitativa
+Key documents: rental contract (not a booking!), power of attorney for a representative, dichiarazione di ospitalita, idoneita abitativa

-Important: choose a city where it is realistically possible to get a questura appointment — not all cities are equally accessible.
-Synchronize the dates of the Nulla Osta and the economic parameters.
+Important: choose a city where you can realistically get an appointment at the Questura — not all cities are equally accessible.
+Monitor synchronization of the Nulla Osta and parameter dates.

 2

-Application at the consulate for a D visa
+Submission at the consulate for a type D visa

-Book an appointment, submit the full document package, submit fingerprints (from 2025 — mandatory in person).
-Waiting for a decision: by law up to 120 days, realistically from 3 weeks to 11 months.
+Book an appointment, submit the complete document package, provide fingerprints (from 2025 — personally mandatory).
+Waiting for a decision: by law up to 120 days, realistically — from 3 weeks to 11 months.

-From 2025: applications by proxy are no longer accepted.
-A refusal without pre-refusal is possible — documents must be perfect immediately.
+From 2025: submission by proxy is no longer accepted.
+Refusal without pre-rifiuto is possible — documents must be perfect at first submission.

 3

-The visa must be used within 180 days from the date of issue (Art.
+The visa must be used within 180 days from the date of issue (art.
 26, para.
 7 TUI).
-After entry — buy the KIT at the post office and submit the application for the residence permit.
+After entry — purchase the KIT at the post office and submit the residence permit application.

-At the post office you pay: 36 EUR + stamp (marca da bollo)
+At the post office you pay: EUR 36 + a revenue stamp (marca da bollo)

 4

-You receive a ricevuta — confirmation of submission.
-A date for fingerprints is scheduled.
-Attend with the full set of documents.
+You receive a ricevuta (receipt) — confirmation of submission.
+You are assigned a fingerprint appointment.
+Attend with the full document set.
 Wait for the plastic card to be produced.

-Lifehack: bring a second full set of documents to the fingerprint appointment — documents from the KIT are usually not checked
+Lifehack: bring a second full set of documents to fingerprints — documents in the KIT are usually not checked

 5